Topical calcineurin inhibitors

-TCIs are particularly suitable for delicate areas of skin (e.g. face, neck, eyelids, skin folds and genitals) where prolonged treatment with topical steroids may be inappropriate.
-Both Tacrolimus and Pimecrolimus can be used short-term to treat flares and also longer-term to prevent them.
-TCIs are only available on prescription and can be prescribed by a GP.
+The guidance of the National Institute for Health and Care Excellence (NICE) for atopic eczema recommends that TCIs are used for adults and children over the age of 2 as a ‘second-line’ option.
+TCIs are particularly suitable for delicate areas of skin, such as the face, neck, eyelids, skin folds and outer genital skin, where prolonged treatment with topical steroids may be inappropriate.
+Both tacrolimus and pimecrolimus can be used short-term to treat flares and also longer-term to prevent them, by prolonging flare-free intervals.

-Pimecrolimus (Elidel) should be applied twice daily at the first appearance of redness or itching or to treat established eczema.
-It should be used for as short a period as possible (i.e. until the eczema is under control).
-When prescribed for maintenance (i.e. in the long-term for the prevention of progression to flares), it should be applied just twice a week (e.g. Monday and Thursday nights).
-As with Tacrolimus, if there is no improvement after 6 weeks, Pimecrolimus cream should be stopped.
+Pimecrolimus (Elidel) should be applied twice daily at the first appearance of inflammation or itching, or to treat established eczema.
+It should be used for as short a period as possible (until the eczema is under control).
+When prescribed for maintenance (that is, in the long-term for the prevention of progression to flares), it should be applied just twice a week (for example, on Monday and Thursday nights).
+If there is no improvement after 6 weeks, pimecrolimus cream should be stopped.

 Can TCIs be used alongside other treatments?

-In the case of Pimecrolimus, apply to dry skin and leave a short gap before putting on your
+In the case of pimecrolimus, apply it to dry skin and leave a short gap before putting on your emollient.

 As TCIs work by damping down the immune system, they could worsen skin infections by reducing the skin’s natural resistance.
-For this reason, TCIs should not be applied to skin that is infected either with bacteria (e.g. impetigo) or viruses (e.g. chickenpox, cold sores or warts).
+For this reason, TCIs should not be applied to skin that is infected either with bacteria (for example, impetigo) or viruses (for example, chickenpox, cold sores or warts).
 In addition, TCIs are not suitable for use under wet wraps.

 Oral antibiotics may be used alongside TCIs for infected atopic eczema.